A teen raised $10K to install a community baby box. Less then a year later, a newborn was found inside

-(CNN)An Indiana teenager is being honored after a distressed parent dropped off a newborn baby using a baby drop-off box he raised money to install.
+(CNN)An Indiana teenager is being honored after a distressed parent left a newborn child in a baby drop-off box he raised money to install.

 Hunter Wart, 19, spent more than a year mowing lawns and scrapping metal to raise the $10,000 needed to purchase a Safe Haven Baby Box for the Seymour Fire Department.